Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 ## Purpose of the app

 This app allows users to perform a treasure hunt.<br>
-If the user is in, for example, the centre of Glasgow, one of the app's pages shows a map of the user’s location. <br> The map contains markers, each of which represents a landmark that the user collects.<br> When the user gets to within 20m of the location the marker points to, the app deems the user to have collected the location.
+If the user is in the centre of Glasgow, for example, one of the app's pages shows a map of the user’s location. <br> The map contains markers, each of which represents a landmark that the user collects.<br> When the user gets to within 20m of the location the marker points to, the app deems the user to have collected the location.
 A modal pops up that contains an image of the point of interest at that location. <br>
 The modal also includes a description of the point of interest and a challenge for the user to complete.<br>